-You’re relying on a strong agent to pull this out for you, and I’m going to be honest, there aren’t many!
+You're relying on a strong agent to pull this out for you, and I'm going to be honest, there aren't many!
 I happen to be an agent who does seek out overpriced homes, so I can make a realistic offer and have no competition.
 But why would you want to sell your house with no competition?
-It’s great for buyers, not such an excellent strategy for sellers.
-Sellers who overprice are going to learn very soon about “chasing the market”.
-This is a strategy that sellers unintentionally utilize when they are priced too high, then the market slides or underperforms, so they are forced to reduce (and usually wait too long to do this).
-Now….the market is flooded with new inventory and sales are stagnant (or slower) so motivated sellers are wheelin’ and dealin’ and reducing their prices to get their home ahead of the competition and ultimately sold.
-Those well-priced homes are sold in a matter of days (even in our previous market declines, well-priced homes go quick).
+It's great for buyers but not such an excellent strategy for sellers.
+Sellers who overprice will learn very soon about "chasing the market."
+This is a strategy that sellers unintentionally utilize when they are priced too high.
+The market slides or underperforms, forcing them to reduce (and usually wait too long to do this).
+Now….the market is flooded with new inventory, and sales are stagnant (or slower), so motivated sellers are wheelin' and dealin' and reducing their prices to get their home ahead of the competition and ultimately sold.
+Those well-priced homes are sold in a matter of days (even in our previous market declines, well-priced homes go quickly).
 So guess what that sold home is?
 YOUR COMPARABLE.
 Now….30 days later….a new crop of buyers has arrived, and they are still casting your home into the abyss because with these new recent sales, your home is overpriced….AGAIN…..and the process repeats.
-You keep lowering the price, but you’re too late.
-I’ve seen it over and over….9 – 12 months later….2 or 3 agents later….you FINALLY take some advice (typically your first agent probably gave you) and you price RIGHT….boom….sold.
-Most of the time, however, you’ll be selling for less than you would have if you would have priced it right 9 months ago.
+You keep lowering the price, but you're too late.
+I've seen it over and over….9 – 12 months later….2 or 3 agents later….you FINALLY take some advice (typically your first agent probably gave you), and you price RIGHT….boom….sold.
+Most of the time, however, you'll be selling for less than you would have if you had priced it right 9 months ago.

 Don't chase the market.
 Price your home well from the beginning.
 I always encourage starting on the higher side of the expected sales range because you may have something unique or coveted (a pool, a view, a larger yard, etc....), but if you're not getting buyer traffic, it's time to reduce.